osaboh/STLINK-V3SET-I2C-TEST/README.md

 STLINK-V3SET GPIO APIs Demo

 this demo show how to use stlink-v3set GPIO APIs.
-For some reason only X works.
+For some reason only GPIO0(pin18) works.